How to keep your home warm in the winter with a secondary heating source

 When cold weather strikes, maintaining a comfortable temperature in your home is as simple as turning up the heat.
 But since heat already accounts for about a third of a home's energy expenses, hefty utility bills aren't exactly welcome during the holiday season.
 Saving money on your energy bill means finding ways to stay warm without relying solely on the furnace.

-Seal the Windows
+Seal the windows

 Cold air seeps into the home through the windows every day.
 Aside from closing them, try these 3 key steps to better insulate this area of your home.